alessandracosta8/housing-price-data-ml/README.md

 |YearBuilt|Original construction date|1872 - 2010|
 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|
+---
+&nbsp;

-## Business Requirements
+# Business Requirements
 As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

 Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
 She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+---
+&nbsp;

-## Hypothesis and how to validate?
+# Hypothesis and how to validate?
 * 1 - I suspect the Overall condition of the house and overall material and finish of the house will impact the sale price significantly.
     * A Correlation study can help in this investigation.
 * 2 - I suspect the remodel date of the house will be significant in positively impact the price of sale of the house.
     * A Correlation study can help in this investigation.
+---
+&nbsp;

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+# The rationale to map the business requirements to the Data Visualisations and ML tasks
 * Business Requirement 1: Data Visualization and Correlation study
     * I will inspect the data related to the houses in the area of Ames, Iowa.
     * I will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to the house prices.